ASK Teacher Alan

 Q25: How do you see yourself as compared to other teachers who are more certified?

 Ans: I try not to.
 Comparison drives competition and it creates a divide.
 My intent is never to compete.
 I would rather focus on improving myself so that students will greater benefit.
 Teachers are not perfect.
 Sometimes we even have to admit that we don't know everything and that we are also learning as we teach.
-One thing I always remind myself, I didn't play/teach guitar to be better than someone else, but simply because I like to.
+One thing I always remind myself, I didn't play/teach guitar to be better than someone else, but simply because I want to.

 Every teacher have their strengths and limitations.
 It doesn't mean if I can play the guitar well, I can teach well.
 In my opinion, teaching is a different ball game.
 It focuses on delivery of the lesson and the method of instruction.
 It is also about understanding the students needs and identifying key areas for him/her to improve on.
 If I can sum it up, it would be observation and communication.
 If you can establish this, you build trust with your students.
 They will respond well to your method of teaching.